Maginor/INCABuilder/PythonWrapper/README.md

 The C++-end code of the C++-python interface is in python_wrapper.h, while the python-end of it is in inca.py.

 To use a model with the python wrapper, create your own .cpp file along the lines of persistwrapper.cpp, and replace the model building part of it with the modules you want.
-Then make a .bat file along the lines of compilepersist.bat that compiles your .cpp file instead of persistwrapper.cpp.
+Then make a .bat file along the lines of compilepersist.bat that compiles your .cpp file.
+The C++ code compiles to a .dll (dynamically linked library) that can be loaded using inca.initialize('name_of_dll.dll')

 We have already built some examples atop of inca.py to show you how you can interact with the models through the interface.
 See e.g. optimization_example.py or some of the SimplyP examples.
 There is also docstring documentation in inca.py .
+We have also made some calibration utilities available through inca_calibration.py .

 ![Alt text](simplyp_plots/triangle_plot.png?raw=true "Triangle plot from running emcee on reach flow in SimplyP")